shelbyspees/speesblog/_posts/2016-06-24-adhd-treatment.md

 If only I could be like a Sim.
 Put tasks on my calendar and I'll just do them.

-Nope, I put tasks on my calendar and they just go unfinished or often unstarted.
+Nope, I put tasks on my calendar and they just go unfinished.
+Often unstarted.
 I'd feel increasingly guilty as time slipped by and nothing happened.
-This just made me depressed, which is counterproductive.
+Guilt just made me depressed.
+Guilt is counterproductive.

 There were periods when the advice worked, and over the years I developed amazing coping mechanisms and accomplished some really cool things.
-But then they stopped working and I'd go back to being frustrated and depressed and steeped in self-loathing.
+But soon they'd stop working and I'd go back to being frustrated and depressed and steeped in self-loathing.

 Coping mechanisms and productivity tools were a band-aid.
 I could never scratch the underlying problem--a problem I knew was there but couldn't identify.
 Since I couldn't identify it, I had no way to solve it.
 I was stuck.

 ## Self-hate

 More and more I felt like I was losing grip on my life.
-The wall I hit in 2010 in Bordeaux was the first time in my life I truly felt helpless.
+The wall I hit in 2010 in Bordeaux was the first time I felt truly helpless.

 Feeling helpless made me feel worthless.
 If I can't take charge of my own stupid brain for school, how was I going to accomplish anything in life?
 How will I ever have a career?
-I can't keep this up forever.
+I can't keep this act up forever.

 On top of feeling worthless, I felt like a crazy person.
 Why was it so easy for other people and so hard for me?